Early years

 Welcome to Reception

-Class Teachers: Miss Payne (Blue Class), Miss Campbell (Green Class) and Mrs Falvey and Miss Chrys (Pink Class)
+Class Teachers: Miss Payne (Blue Class), Miss Campbell (Green Class) and Miss Chrys (Pink Class)

-Teaching Assistants: Mrs Woodhams (Blue Class), Mrs Smith, Miss Saruni, Miss Wilkinson, Miss Washington (Green Class) and Miss Olley (Pink Class)
+Teaching Assistants: Mrs Woodhams (Blue Class), Mrs Smith, Miss Saruni, Miss Wilkinson, Miss Warrington (Green Class) and Miss Olley (Pink Class)

 Our focus songs/poems are: